CBorowski-dev/docs-operaton-org/content/reference/bpmn20/gateways/inclusive-gateway.md

 Note that an inclusive gateway does not need to be 'balanced' (i.e., a matching number of incoming/outgoing sequence flows for corresponding inclusive gateways).
 An inclusive gateway will simply wait for all incoming sequence flows and create a concurrent path of execution for each outgoing sequence flow, not influenced by other constructs in the process model.

-# Camunda-specific behavior
+# Operaton-specific behavior

-Note that in Camunda's implementation of the inclusive gateway, the following holds:
+Note that in Operaton's implementation of the inclusive gateway, the following holds:

 * If the join waits for a token, but that token takes a different turn in the process so that it can no longer reach the join (e.g. because of a boundary event interrupting the flow), then the join will not trigger.
 * The join will trigger when:
   * it received a number of tokens greater or equal to the number of incoming sequence flows.
 The tokens do not necessarily need to reach the gateway through different sequence flows.
   * it received a number of tokens smaller than the number of incoming sequence flows and there are no more tokens that can arrive at the gateway.

 The following examples show under which conditions an inclusive gateway will trigger a join: